christophervigliotti/angular-complete-guide-components-and-databinding/README.md

 # Section 5: Components & Databinding Deep Dive

-This is one of several repos created for course "Angular - The Complete Guide (2022 Edition)".
-See https://gist.github.com/christophervigliotti/92e5b3b93cbe9d630d8e9d81b7eb6636 for more
+*This is one of several repos created for course "Angular - The Complete Guide (2022 Edition)".
+See https://gist.github.com/christophervigliotti/92e5b3b93cbe9d630d8e9d81b7eb6636 for a complete list of my repos relating to this course.*

 ## Up Next